 - To control weeds and ensure that a dense sward that reduces runoff is established, in the first 12 months after establishment, strips should be cut regularly during the growing season. - After the first 12 months and once established, the buffer strip can be cut once each year between May and September.
 If ground-nesting birds are present, cutting should be delayed until 1st August onwards.
-Agreement holders are encouraged, but not required, to leave the 2-3m of the buffer strip nearest to the watercourse uncut to provide overwintering habitat for invertebrates. - Top or spot-spray any undesirable plants, such as nettles, bracken, injurious weeds, or invasive non-native species as soon as practically possible to avoid them becoming established.
+Agreement holders are encouraged, but not required, to leave the 2-3m of the buffer strip nearest to the watercourse uncut to provide overwintering habitat for invertebrates.
+Cutting should not be left too late in the autumn as it is important that there is a dense amount of vegetation during the late autumn and winter period to intercept runoff. - Top or spot-spray any undesirable plants, such as nettles, bracken, injurious weeds, or invasive non-native species as soon as practically possible to avoid them becoming established.